grievans/cs326-final-vav/docs/final.md

 ### General &emsp; &emsp; &emsp; &emsp; &emsp; ___ / 25 pts

 - Authentication
-  - Successfully create a user through sign up
+  - Successfully create a user through sign-up
-  - Successfully login a user
+  - Successfully login a user using details stored from sign-up
   - Only able to view the details of the inner pages if you are a user.
+    - Only able to edit account details corresponding to the currently logged-in user.
 - Routing
 - Linting/ code style